 Planning each individual outage is the TSOs responsibility.
 However, since local actions in one area can have significant and possibly problematic effect on neighbouring areas, there is a strong need to share the information among all inflicted parties and to assess the overall compatibility of these outages.

-This is the role of the regulated Outage Planning Coordination (OPC) service performed by RSCs (and future RCCs) to preserve the reliability of the interconnected power system.
+This is the role of the regulated Outage Planning Coordination (OPC) service performed by RCCs to preserve the reliability of the interconnected power system.

 This OPC service aims to:

-During OPI process, RSCs determine whether the outage planning of TSOs is secure.
-In case incompatibilities between relevant assets (grid elements, generators or loads whose availability status has cross-border impact) are detected, RSCs shall propose remedial actions and perform a security assessment whether the grid is secure after the remedial actions have been applied.
+During OPI process, RCCs determine whether the outage planning of TSOs is secure.
+In case incompatibilities between relevant assets (grid elements, generators or loads whose availability status has cross-border impact) are detected, RCCs shall propose remedial actions and perform a security assessment whether the grid is secure after the remedial actions have been applied.

-The whole OPC process is done thanks to close coordination with concerned TSOs and/or impacted RSCs.
+The whole OPC process is done thanks to close coordination with concerned TSOs and/or impacted RCCs.

 This service is requested for the year-ahead and week-ahead timeframes.
 Updates are done up to week-ahead based on TSOs request for planning modification or significant changes to the expected operational conditions.